jernejmarcic/Clisper/README.md

 ## Why I built it
 I noticed I was using my clipboard history for more than just keeping clipboard history.
 I found myself searching through it for some information I frequently had to copy and paste such as email addresses, phone numbers, addresses, and more.
-So I built Clipser to make it easier to access this information.
+So I built Clipser to make it easier to access this information, and while I was at it a few extra features as well.

 ## Dependencies